-Step 1 - Measure the Rough Frame
+Step 1 - Measure the Rough Opening

-Measure the vertical and horizontal sides of the opening for the rough frame, and take care to set its dimensions 2 inches wider and taller than the window you want to install.
-Measure another 3 inches on each side for the king studs and jack and trimmer studs.
-King studs are the main vertical posts that run from the bottom to top of window on both sides.
-Jack studs are vertical posts on both sides of the lower section window panel.
-Trimmer studs are vertical posts on both sides of middle section window panel.
-Cripple studs are vertical posts on both sides of top section window panel.
+Measure the vertical and horizontal sides of the opening for the rough frame, and take care to set its dimensions 1-1/2 inches wider and taller than the window you want to install.
+Measure another three inches on each side for the king studs and the jack or trimmer studs.
+If there's a wall stud right up close that can be used as one of the framing king studs, building from that will save you extra work and lumber.

-Step 2 - Cut, Fit and Nail the King Studs
+Step 2 - Cut, Fit, and Nail the King Studs

 Step 3 - Place the Jack Studs

-Step 4 – Nail the Window Sill
+Step 4 - Cut and Fit the Header

-Step 5 - Nail the Trimmer Studs
+Step 5 - Install the Window Sill

-Step 7 – Make the Cripple Studs
+Step 6 - Place the Top Cripple Studs